 Ben also expressed favor towards individuals like Newt Gingrich, citing intelligence and respect as important qualifiers in a commander-in-chief.

-Like all things though, CPAC had to come to an end, with Rand Paul winning the straw poll for the third year in a row, though with Wisconsin Governor Scott Walker surging to a strong second.
+Like all things though, CPAC had to come to an end, with Rand Paul winning the straw poll for the third year in a row, though Wisconsin Governor Scott Walker surged to a strong second.
 Conservatives left the conference feeling invigorated to stake their claims in the 2016 cycle.
-If there’s one thing that could be taken from the conference however, is that there remains an ideological battle for the soul of the conservative movement, and with the ever-changing demographics of the conservative movement in America, one that could possibly last for years to come.
+If there’s one thing that could be taken from the conference, however, is that there remains an ideological battle for the soul of the conservative movement, and with the ever-changing demographics of the conservative movement in America, one that could possibly last for years to come.